 Information Sessions about the MSW Program offered at IPFW are scheduled for the Fall 2016 semester.
 To register for any of these information sessions, please click on the link here: http://socialwork.iu.edu/IPFW/MSW/ and click on the Info Session Event “Find Out More” link to register for a session.

 Indiana University School of Social Work offers a three year part time MSW Program on the Fort Wayne IPFW Campus.
+Our MSW Program is an IUPUI program, not an IPFW program.
+However, IPFW hosts our program in Fort Wayne by providing services, classrooms and office space.
+Students in the MSW Program at the IPFW campus register through IUPUI and are considered IUPUI students.
 Courses are offered on Monday and Wednesday evenings at the IPFW campus from 6:00 p.m. - 8:40 p.m. in order to best accommodate the needs of working professionals.
-Occasionally, on line courses are also offered.

-This program operates on a cohort model and we begin a new cohort every three years.
-Our current cohort began in 2011 and we plan to begin another cohort group Summer Session II, 2014.
+The MSW Program in Fort Wayne at IPFW operates on a cohort model and we begin a new cohort every three years.
+Our current cohort began in Summer II, 2014 and the next cohort will begin Summer Session II, 2017.

 A limited number of students are admitted each year.
 Admission to the Master of Social Work program is a very competitive process.
 Simply meeting the minimum requirements does not guarantee admission.

 The following items are the minimum requirements for consideration for admission:

 The list of courses on the following link represent statistics courses that have been previously approved by Indiana University School of Social Work: